baptistar/BOCS/README.md

 ```

 We also provide an example of running the python implementation of BOCS on the binary quadratic programming benchmark problem.
-The code can be run using the command 'python BOCSpy/example_bqp.py'.
+The code can be run using the command `python BOCSpy/example_bqp.py`.
 The script produces a plot with the convergence results from running BOCS-SA and BOCS-SDP on an instance of the problem.

 ## Comparison to other discrete optimization algorithms